 The better smartwatches offer a choice of straps and/or the ability to swap them out for a third-party option.
 This is important if you want to personalize the look of your device.

 Most smartwatches today offer plenty of customization options before purchase.
-For instance, you can pick the band color and material, as well as face color, finish and size for such watches as the Moto 360 and the Apple Watch.
+For instance, you can pick the band color and material, as well as face color, finish and size for the Apple Watch and Fossil smartwatches.

 Keep in mind that comfort counts for a lot, as does the ease with which you can fasten the watch to your wrist.
 We would definitely avoid any smartwatches with cumbersome clasps that require too much force to open and close.
 Thankfully, most new watches use standard buckles.

-Traditional watchmakers are also joining the fray with Android Wear devices that combine the style of an analog watch with the smarts of Google's watch operating system.
-Movado, Tag Heuer, Emporio Armani and even Louis Vuitton have jumped on board the smartwatch bandwagon with fashion-forward devices (and price tags to match).
+Traditional watchmakers are also joining the fray with Wear OS devices that combine the style of an analog watch with the smarts of Google's watch operating system.
+Movado, Tag Heuer, Emporio Armani and even Louis Vuitton have jumped on board the smartwatch bandwagon with fashion-forward devices — and price tags to match.
+For that reason, we don't usually recommend them over devices from Apple, Samsung, Garmin or Fitbit.

 Smartwatch buying guide: App selections